BeauYancey/startup/README.md

 + `window.location.href = "filename.html"` will redirect the user to a new page
   + probably best to use this with `onclick = "function()"`
 + Javascript needs to loaded at the end of the html file if it is going to manipulate the DOM, otherwise, the header is fine.

+## Notes from Startup
++ Javascript is a front-end language
+  + It can't run while the website isn't open.
+  + Updating the streak every day is not as simple as it sounds
++ It's better to write a lot of small functions that reference each other instead og one big complex function
++ There is probably a better way to iterate through the goals object, look into that
++ The friends page needs a database to work
++ After creating a new DOM element:
+  + add classes with `el.classList.add('class-name', 'another-class-name')`
+  + add style with `el.style.propertyName = value`
+  + check a box with `checkboxEl.checked = true`
+  + set other attributes (like id) with `el.setAttribute('attribute', 'value')`